galanodel2010/ee462/Project_2/evaluation.md

 **Part-A Preliminary Design**

-- Enough theoretical background is presented to choose the DC-link filter elements
+- Enough theoretical background is presented to choose the DC-link filter elements.
+(3pts)
 - Enough results are given to prove that 1% ripple condition is satisfied.
+(2pts)
-- The switching frequency is chosen properly and the chosen value is practical
+- The switching frequency is chosen properly and the chosen value is reasonable.
+(3pts)

 **Part B: Modeling and Simulation**

 - The designed PWM system is capable of applying four-quadrant operation, and these modes are clearly demonstrated (both with simulation results and with theoretical information).
+(3pts)
 - The system successfully driven with 0.6 duty cycle (with constant DC voltage), and the required waveforms are presented.
+(3pts)
 - The system is combined with the diode-rectifier, and the change in drive characteristics is well presented with enough comments.
+(3pts)

 **Part C: Open Loop Control**

 - Forward Motoring at Rated Speed:
     - Required duty cycle for rated speed is calculated correctly.
+(2pts)
     - The required plots are presented with additional comments.
+(3pts)

 - Rated Speed to Half Speed Step Response:
+    - Required duty cycle for 0.5 rated speed is calculated correctly.
+(2pts)
+    - Change in the DC-link voltage and the direction of the power flow during transient is presented.
+(3pts)
+    - Comments on the operation mode during the transient.
+(3pts)

+**Part D: Dynamic Braking**

+- Braking is applied to the motor when it is running at the steady-state speed and the required plots are presented with additional comments.
+(3pts)
+- The methodology of choosing the braking resistor is presented.
+(2pts)
+- The braking chopper circuit is implemented.
+(2pts)

+**Part E: Closed Loop Control**

+- Some background information about PID controllers are presented.
+(2pts)
+- Current controller is implemented, and the acceleration transient is presented with required plots.
+(3pts)
+- Information about the selection of PID controller gains is presented.
+(2pts)
+- Hysteresis current controller is presented with required plots.
+(3pts)
+- Two methods are compared listing the advantages and disadvantages of each system.
+(3pts)

 **Part-1**
 - Analysis and results (3pts)